artemlitch/sputnik/README.md

 ## How to use

-Send a transaction to the federated server
+Send your email in the `MEMO_TEXT` of a transaction to the federated server
 ```
 sputnik*devetics.com
 ```